kjarm32/portfolio/README.md

 A blended-wing-body aircraft can reduce drag by generating lift with more of the airframe, not just the wings, which is why it’s a recurring concept in efficiency-focused aircraft design.
 In this study, I used steady-state CFD in SOLIDWORKS Flow Simulation to estimate lift/drag coefficients across angle-of-attack and to produce clean, comparable flow/pressure visualizations while backing the results with basic verification (convergence, domain, and mesh sensitivity checks).

 **Highlights**
-- AoA sweep: −2°, 0°, 2°, 4°, 6°, 8° at V∞ ≈ 40 mph
+- Quantified performance: AoA sweep (−2° → +8° at ~40 mph); peak efficiency L/D ≈ 7.3 near ~6°
-- Verification workflow: convergence (+100-iteration stability window), domain sensitivity, mesh sensitivity
+- Credibility checks: convergence stability window; domain <0.5% effect; mesh medium→fine ΔCL ≈ 1.25%
-- Post-processing standard: consistent views + fixed legend scales for clean visual comparisons
+- Communication: fixed views/scales for honest cross-case comparison (velocity cuts + pressure maps)

 ### Selected figures